SparkPost/php-sparkpost/README.md

 Before using this library, you must have a valid API Key.
 To get an API Key, please log in to your SparkPost account and generate one in the Settings page.

 ## Installation
-###### Please note: The composer package `sparkpost/php-sparkpost` has been abandoned in favor of `sparkpost/sparkpost`
+**Please note: The composer package `sparkpost/php-sparkpost` has been changed starting with version 2.0.
-The recommended way to install the SparkPost PHP Library is through composer.
+The recommended way to install the SparkPost PHP Library is through composer.**

 ```
 # Install Composer